aceoperator/ace/ace-kube/readme.txt

 # delete namespace
 kubectl delete namespace aceoperator

+# delete all in a namespace
+kubectl delete --all -n aceoperator
 -----------------------------------------------------
 # bash into the pod
 kubectl exec -n aceoperator -it aceoperator bash